The Government of Canada has increased the wage subsidy from 10% to 75% in an effort to financially support businesses affected by COVID-19.

 - Pay down any existing or outstanding debt

 Click this link if you need some debt management tips.

-If your credit is in very bad shape or you have lots of outstanding debt, you can also try these credit building products, which should help you increase your credit score to the point when such drastic options will no longer be necessary:
+If your credit is in very bad shape or you have lots of outstanding debt, you can also try these credit building products in Vancouver, which should help you increase your credit score to the point when such drastic options will no longer be necessary: